Healthy Homes Assessment Totara Park

 building insulation inspection

-A dry and warm home is a healthy house
+A comfortable, dry home is a healthy home

 Insulation Totara Park

-Insulation needs to meet the R-values that are appropriate for your region.
+Insulation requirements to meet the R-values required for your area

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 and underfloor R 1.3

-• Zone 2 – the rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – The rest of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3